Where To Travel Based On Your Favorite Liquor

 Kentucky, United States

 Nothing says Kentucky like bourbon.
 The corn-based whiskey evolved in the 19th century after distillation was introduced to the American South by European settlers.
-It may not have been the United States’ first spirit (that honor actually goes to rum), but bourbon developed into what many think of as the quintessential American liquor.
+While it may not have been the United States’ first spirit (that honor actually goes to rum), bourbon developed into what many think of as the quintessential American liquor.

 Serbia may just be most the welcoming, hard-partying, culturally rich travel destination you’ve never considered.
-From the nightlife in Belgrade (which rivals that of Berlin) to the art nouveau beauty of Subotica to the traditional villages dotting the mountainous countryside, there’s something for everyone in this Baltic gem.
+From the nightlife in Belgrade (which rivals that of Berlin) to the art nouveau beauty of Subotica to the traditional villages dotting the mountainous countryside, Serbia is one of the most rewarding off-the-radar destinations in Europe.

 One of the easiest ways to experience “tequila country” is aboard one of the tequila-themed trains that run from Guadalajara.
 The Tequila Express will take you to the town of Amatitán, home of the Herradura distillery, while the Jose Cuervo Express takes you to the town of Tequila and the Cuervo distillery.